emqx/cloud-docs/en_US/faq/normal_b.md

 3. Once the DNS resolution has taken effect, you can connect to the MQTT service via mqtt.abc.com.

 :::tip
-**Serverless and Dedicated - Basic deployments do not support using CNAME to bind custom domains.** It is recommended to use the default domain connection address provided by EMQX Cloud to ensure correct allocation and management of connections.
+**Serverless deployments do not support using CNAME to bind custom domains.** It is recommended to use the default domain connection address provided by EMQX Cloud to ensure the correct allocation and management of connections.
 :::

 ## How to set up NAT gateway configuration?

-NAT is only supported for **Professional plan**.
+NAT is only supported for **Dedicated plan**.
 You can enable NAT gateway in Valued-Added Service.

 ## Will cluster scaling affect device connectivity?